deckfamilyfarm/killdeer/README.md

 The Killdeer symbolizes resilience, adaptability, and steady growth — traits we believe are essential for successful farm management.
 Like the bird, this system is built to thrive across changing landscapes while staying deeply connected to the land.

-This repository maintains code for managing local line and square connections, member subscriptions, as well as inventory management.
+This repository maintains code for managing localline and square connections, member subscriptions, as well as inventory management.

 ```
 npm install